SumonAhmed334/Linux/nextcloud34-euro-office-ubuntu2404-docker.md

 - [ ] Monitor Nextcloud logs
 - [ ] Test restore procedures
 - [ ] Do not expose MariaDB/Redis directly to the Internet
+- [ ] Pin `euro-office/documentserver` to a specific version tag (e.g. `9.3.1`) instead of `latest` before going into real use — Euro-Office's own docs recommend this for production and it avoids an unplanned change on your next `docker compose pull`
+- [ ] Leave `EXAMPLE_ENABLED` unset on the `euro-office` service — it enables an unauthenticated browser test page and must never be turned on outside a throwaway test

 ---